9 Benefits of Birdhouses (And How They Help the Environment)

-If you were thinking of installing a birdhouse in your backyard to help birds or for decoration purposes, you’ve come to the right place.
+If you were thinking of installing a birdhouse in your backyard to help birds find shelter, or perhaps for decoration purposes, you’ve come to the right place.

-Because in this article I am going to outline how there are great benefits in having birdhouses, not only for birds, but also for your backyard as a whole.
+In this article, I am going to explain how there are great benefits in having a birdhouse, not only for birds but also for your backyard as a whole.

-A lot of these benefits are environment related, which makes having one or more birdhouses in the backyard even more rewarding.
+Many of these benefits are environment-related, which makes having one or more birdhouses in the backyard even more rewarding.

 9 Birdhouse Benefits

-In no particular order, here are nine good reasons to install a birdhouse in your very own backyard, while also contributing to the environment.
+In no particular order, here are nine good reasons to install a birdhouse in your backyard.

 1. Pest Control